klejdiLOL/i3-Dotfiles-OM-personal_only-/README.md

 ## Additional Info
 For developing and requirements reasons, all of the dotfiles are made to be put into the user's home folder, not a system-wide folder.
 For this reason, only key elements will be visible when logged through ``root`` account, and the system will look broken.
 The shortcuts will all work though.

+## Note: License
+This repository is Unlicensed.
+Although, different programs and software included in this repository have different licenses and different copyright owners. **!!NO COPYRIGHT INTENDED FOR THIS WORK OF MINE!!**